sfneal/Deployer/Deployer/aws/ecs/readme.md

  3. Choose **Tasks**, **Run new task**
  4. For **Task Definition**, choose the nginx-efs taskjob definition that you created earlier and choose **Run Task**.
 For more information on the other options in the run task workflow, see Running Tasks
  5. Below the **Tasks** tab, choose the task that you just ran.
- 6. Expand the container name at the bottom of the page, and choose the IP address that is associated with the container.
-Your browser should open a new tab with the following message:
+#  6. Expand the container name at the bottom of the page, and choose the IP address that is associated with the container.
+Your browser should open a new tab with the following message:q